Pantonym/DV200Term3/README.md

 * The largest issue I had was understanding how to properly communicate between the client and server folders.
 I solved it by following videos supplied to us.

-* A lot of repitition had ot be done to account for possible errors that could appear.
+* A lot of repetition had to be done to account for possible errors that could appear.

-* JSON Web Tokens were also a struggle to understand at first, but I created a personal project to test how it could be done and how it works so i could learn to understand it.
+* JSON Web Tokens were also a struggle to understand at first, but I created a personal project to test how it could be done and how it works so I could learn to understand it.

 * Axios not updating in time was also a large struggle to overcome, which I did by forcing it to wait at several stages.

+* Image uploading was also an extreme challenge, but by joining a contact session and using different debugging methods, I implemented it successfully.

 <!-- Future Implementation -->
 ### Future Implementation